In Focus: Fifty years after Bursar’s Office Takeover, Northwestern reconciles continued parallels in black student concerns

 “The professor confused us for the whole quarter.
 It happened again the next quarter with a different professor, and then happened again the quarter after that with a different professor,” Taylor said.
 “Meanwhile, it’s just us two the whole time.
 I don’t expect everyone to get everyone’s names right on the first try but … it’s only us two, and we look nothing alike.”

-Former and current black NU students both agreed that a higher number of black faculty could increase student inclusion in academic spaces while preventing microaggressions and racially-based incidents from occurring as prevalently.
+Former and current black NU students agree that a higher number of black faculty could increase student inclusion while preventing microaggressions or racist incidents from occurring as often in the classroom.

 Brown-Henderson co-chairs a team focused on strengthening student and faculty relations.
 The group aims to tackle one aspect of another recommendation prioritized for this academic year: listening to black students regularly, not just in times of crisis.

 The team, Brown-Henderson said, understands that black students have had interactions with faculty members that they feel are inappropriate.
-She said the group has been researching resources available to students in these instances and their accessibility.
+Now, she said they’ve been figuring out what resources for help are available in those instances and where gaps might lie.

-Brown-Henderson said what black students experience in higher education is often a product of “systemic and institutional inequalities, and really the institutional racism.”
-However, moving forward, Brown-Henderson said she’s confident in the potential to create real change at the University as “more structure and capacity” exists internally now than when she first arrived in 2012.
+What black students experience in higher education is often a product of “systemic and institutional inequalities, and really institutional racism,” she said.
+But moving forward, Brown-Henderson said she’s confident in the potential to create real change at the University as “more structure and capacity” exists internally now than when she first arrived in 2012.

-Bursar’s Office Takeover participant Debra Hill, who graduated from the School of Education in the 70s, said she never had a black professor during her time at NU, and she supported efforts to increase representation within faculty.
+Bursar’s Office Takeover participant Debra Hill, who graduated from the School of Education in the 70s, said she never had a black professor during her time at NU, and she backed efforts to increase representation within faculty as a result.

-After Hill participated in a summer program at the university in the late 1960s before her freshman year, she said a counselor questioned whether she was “Northwestern material.”
+During a summer program at the university in the late 1960s before her freshman year, Hill said a white counselor questioned whether she was “Northwestern material.”

 “The counselor that I was assigned just told me to my face that he did not think that I was going to be successful at Northwestern,” Hill said.
 “There was no black faculty for me to go to, to share that with, to say, ‘So, how do I deal with this?’”